ZaiGrayRutter/UPenn-Portfolio/README.md

 # UPenn Portfolio
 This repository hosts code samples from my post-baccalaureate at the University of Pennsylvania from 2020-2022.
 More information about the degree can be found <a href="https://lpsonline.sas.upenn.edu/academics/certificates/data-analytics">here.</a>

 The projects published in this repository range from robust fundamentals to shiny apps, regression models and interactive maps.
-All code is written in R.
+All code is written in R. PDFs are available as complement to the code.

 #### Notable Projects
 <ul>